Tom-Notch/Jetson-Robotics-Docker/README.md

 ## Docker

+* This repository uses `docker buildx` to (cross-)compile docker image, check your available target architecture by executing `docker buildx ls` in a shell terminal
+  * If it doesn't support the desired architecture, install emulator from [binfmt](https://github.com/tonistiigi/binfmt) by executing `docker run --privileged --rm tonistiigi/binfmt --install all` in a shell terminal
 * The base is from [Nvidia NGC L4T ML container images](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/l4t-ml)
   * Supports JetPack > 4.4, i.e. L4T > R32.4.2
   * Contains PyTorch, TensorFlow, onnx, CUDA, cuDNN, etc. Check the website Overview for more info on distribution-specific libraries.